IDMNYU/DM-UY-3193/19_april23_day19/README.md

 ### Homework

 * Final project brainstorm!
 Write down at least 3 ideas of applications you'd like to build for your final project, and decide which you'd like to pursue.
 Talk with others in the class and/or use our Slack channel to communicate and decide if you'd like to work alone or team up with another classmate.
+Bring these ideas into class on Thursday.

 * Are you missing any Learning Logs?
 Now is a great time to catch up or supplement any information you may need to complete your final project.
     *RECOMMENDATION: Find a tutorial on Promises in Javascript in preparation for Thursday.